AndrewSimon/tf-files/README.md

 4. First time only, stand up the VPC first, run: terraform apply -target aws_vpc.test2
 5. To execute the rest of the plan with automatic 'yes', run: terraform apply -auto-approve
 6. First time only, re-run number 5 above!
 Everything is created already so it runs fast.
 This re-run is necessary for lambda to pick up the subnet id of the spot runner.
 Lambda will have the sunbet id on all subsequent runs.
-7. First time only, permission the lambda url manually: Go to Amazon AWS console lambda --> lambda functions --> SpotRunner --> Configuration --> Function URL -->  Edit (the updated policy shows automatically) --> (scroll to bottom) Save.
-That's it!
-Terraform (bug) does not permission this and therefore won't replace it.
-The change exists until you run terraform destroy.
+7. First time only, permission the lambda function url manually.
+See Trouble-shooting, return code 403 below for instructions.
 8. To override AZ placement and ami_id of runner to ap-northeast-1d (for example), run: terraform apply -auto-approve  -var="ami_id=ami-0fea7406b1a381700" -var="aws_subnet_tag=Public_1D"
 9. If override spot market and/or want on-demand, run: terraform apply -auto-approve -var="spot_market=False"9
 10. To override (to 50Gb, for example) the default root filesystem, run: terraform apply -auto-approve -var="volume_size=50"